 The latitude and longitude of the dot at the centre of the map is displayed, together with the Ordnance Survey Grid Reference OSGB.

 Please note that this page is free of charge for you to use.
 Unfortunately, since July 2018, I now I have to pay Google for each page load, each location geo-coded and for each use of the Yellow man icon for looking at the images where the Google camera vehicles have visited.
-The cost of this all tens to add up with thousands of access perm month at about 0.5p per item!, so please go easy on usage.
+The cost of this all tends to add up with thousands of access perm month at about 0.5p per item!, so please go easy on usage.
 If you see that "Daily Quota Exceeded" - then sorry, please go to some other web site.
 Thank you for your understanding.l The income for this web site is just the Google adverts.

 If you are going on holiday I suggest you find your hotel and then view the hotel as seen from the road and also browse around the nearby streets to get some idea of what the area is like.
 This page will work abroad in places where the Google camera cars have travelled and taken photos of the views as seen from the road.

 Conversion of lat long coordinates to OSGB Grid reference was added June 2007.
 The abbreviation OSGB is Copyright Ordnance Survey.
 Credit goes to Chris Venes for the latitude-longitude to OSGB grid reference transformation algorithm ref: http://www.movable-type.co.uk/scripts/latlong-gridref.htm who owns the Copyright (c) 2005 and has given permission of its use.

 This streetview is on the satsig.net web site.
 Copyright Satellite Signals Limited (c) 2006 All rights reserved.
 Feedback on technical errors or problems with this page please to me at email@example.com.
 Thank you.

 Page started 23rd Feb 2011, updated 7 Jan 2019, 5 Feb 2020